cyberpwnn/GlacialRealms/README.md

 # Required Plugins
 Plugin | Version
 ------------- | -------------
-[**Phantom**](https://github.com/cyberpwnn/Phantom/releases) - Used for most plugins for almost everything relating to structuring, configurations, networking, tasking and much more. | V
+[**Phantom**](https://github.com/cyberpwnn/Phantom/releases) - Used for most plugins for almost everything relating to structuring, configurations, networking, tasking and much more. | V2
 [**Vault**](https://dev.bukkit.org/media/files/894/359/Vault.jar) - Some plugins need this for an economy link, or permissions. | 1.5.6
 [**Essentials**](https://hub.spigotmc.org/jenkins/job/Spigot-Essentials/) - Some plugins need this to hook into some values for essentials | 2x
 [**ProtocolLib**](https://www.spigotmc.org/resources/protocollib.1997/) - Required by phantom, used for uncommon witchcraft | 4.1